anhtuanbui/coding-challenge-ui/README.md

 ## Test the app with terminal

 - Clone the app using terminal and git at https://github.com/anhtuanbui/coding-challenge-ui.
 Check for [clone app helper](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
-- Open app folder in terminal or cmd
+- Open the app folder in the terminal or cmd
   * Type ```npm run dev``` for testing the UI
   * Type ```npm run main``` for testing it using the terminal
   * Type ```npm run test``` for testing functions results
-- On UI and terminal result should show as follow:
+- On UI and terminal results should show as follows:
 ```
 Revenue: $32,431
 Expenses: $36,530